August 26, 2022

 Sometimes you need to share just a grain of information to make mobile users open the app.
 A good example is Daily Art, which sends only an image of a masterpiece with its name.
 If a subscriber wants to figure out its author, history, and other details, the app is always at his service.
 This method can work for educational applications, publishers, mass media, etc.

-Mobile notifications allow you to solve various marketing tasks and influence customer loyalty.
+Mobile notifications allow you to solve various marketing tasks, influence customer loyalty, and increase customer engagement.
 Despite the small format, they include all the necessary elements: text, graphics, and CTA buttons.
-But a lot of users don’t wish to receive too many promotional pushes.
-Therefore, marketers need to be more creative to make really cool push notifications.
+But a lot of app users don’t wish to receive too many promotional pushes.
+Therefore, marketers need to be more creative to make really good push notifications.
 We hope the examples collected in this article will inspire you.

 August 23, 2022